-The life insurance industry in Asia remains competitive.
-Most Asian territories have concentrated markets with the top three players having over 40% market share of total premium income.
-As one of the few foreign insurance companies with a broad Asian footprint and scale in both the developed insurance markets and developing insurance markets, management believes that the Company is well positioned to benefit from the potential in the region.
-The Company's competitive advantages include: strong focus on customer experience, distinctive wealth and asset management capabilities enabling us to offer integrated solutions, large and growing proprietary agency force, growing distribution relationships with leading banks, and strong focus on digital customer engagement.
+Asia Most Asian territories have concentrated markets with the top three players often having over 40% market share of total premium income.
+As one of the few foreign insurance companies with a broad Asian footprint and scale in both the developed insurance markets and developing insurance markets, we believe that the Company is well positioned to benefit from the potential in the region.